 The court did not overturn a previous case under wage order 9 dealing with ambulance drivers/attendants, but limited that case to the specific facts of that case.
 The court did disapprove of another case that expanded the sleep time deduction to non-ambulance drivers/attendants.

 California requires employers to pay employees for all “hours worked.”
-Most wage orders define hours worked as any time the employee is subject to the employers control, and includes any time the employee is suffered or permitted to work.
+Most wage orders define hours worked at any time the employee is subject to the employer’s control and includes any time the employee is suffered or permitted to work.
 This means that if the employer requires the employee to be in a specific place, the employee is under the employee’s control and must be compensated for that time.
 There are some exceptions, such as wage order 5 which has a special definition of “hours worked” for employees that are required to live on the premises.

 Most families will not be able to afford the cost of live-in care unless they employe 2 or 3 different caregivers each day.
 This may be good news for residential care facilities and other homes for the aged, but it’s bad news for anyone who wants to spend their last years in the home.